tristantyson/tech.tristantyson.com/_posts/2022-03-07-getting-started-with-jekyll.markdown

 ### Index.markdown

 The home page content on the site.
-This page will be transferred by Jekyll when the site is built/served.
+This page will be transformed by Jekyll when the site is built/served.

 ## Creating a new post